Ryan initially worked as a DJ and journalist before his love of technology and storytelling merged, and he went tint marketing.

 2. Create Insanely Great Experiences

-With the amount of competition in marketing right now and amount of money competing for people’s attention, you need to make sure that the interaction individuals have with your business is remarkable.
-It needs to be an experience that leaves a positive impression that will keep them coming back for more.
+With the amount of competition in marketing right now and the amount of money competing for people’s attention, you need to make sure that the interaction individuals have with your business is remarkable.
+It needs to be an experience that leaves a positive impression and keeps them coming back for more.

 3. Be Kind

 Treat your customers and teams with respect.
-You don’t want to be invading their privacy, misusing their information, being condescending, or anything else.
-You want everyone involved with your marketing, whether its end users or your clients to have a positive experience and feel valued and respected.
+You don’t want to invade their privacy, misuse their information, be condescending, or anything else.
+You want everyone involved with your marketing, whether it end useor your clients, to have a positive experience and feel valued and respected.

 4. Fail Up

-Not everything a marketing agency does is a home run hit despite how marketing blogs may make it seem.
-However, with each failure, an agency needs to view it as a learning experience to improve their processes and apply what they learned in the future to better improve results.
+Not everything a marketing agency does is a home run hit despite how marketing blogs may seem.
+However, with each failure, an agency needs to view it as a learning experience to improve their processes and apply what they learned in the future to improve results better.
 There is no silver bullet in marketing, which is why it’s essential to have built up trust and established honest communication so that everyone is OK with lacking results.
-Of course, this only works as long as insights gained and applied to make marketing efforts work better in the future.
+Of course, this only works as long as insights are gained and applied to make marketing efforts work better in the future.